I needed a relaymodule and I specifically needed one that is the standard Input LOW -> relay not active, input HIGH, relay active.

 So it seems the single gate is not the best solution, which brings us back again to using a transistor:

-The 10k resistor is probably not really necessary, as it is sufficient to pull down the collector (and thus the signal line of the module) to activate the relay.
-Yet it might still be a good practice to add it.
+The 4.7-10k resistor is probably not really necessary, as it is sufficient to pull down the collector (and thus the signal line of the module) to activate the relay.
+Yet it might still be a good practice to add it to be able to pull the line up to deactivate the relay.

 A tiny 5×3 hole perfboard is enough to house 2 connectors, a transistor and 1 (or 2) SMD resistors.